janberner/AuditingTutorial/README.md

  ### Deploy Smart Contracts
- To clone this repo, change on the VM to a folder where the project should be stored
+ To clone this repo, change on the VM to a folder where the project should be stored and type

 ```
 git clone https://github.com/janberner/AuditingTutorial.git
 ```
-Login with your Github credentials.
+login with your Github credentials.
 Install the required node modules in the cloned folder with

 ```